tomgreenfield/adapt-teleporter/README.md

 # adapt-teleporter

-An extension to quickly navigate to any element in a course.
+An extension to quickly navigate to an element in a course.

 ## Installation

+* With [Adapt CLI](https://github.com/adaptlearning/adapt-cli) installed, run `adapt install teleporter`.
+Alternatively, download the ZIP and extract into the src > extensions directory.
-Simply copy the extension folder into the *src > extensions* directory and run an appropriate Grunt task.
+* Run an appropriate Grunt task.

 ## Usage